+There is nothing, in principle, in this contact printer platform design that would prevent it from being adapted for other movie film formats and there is precedent.
 The Kinograph DIY scanner project presents an example of a 3D-printed multi-format sprocketed roller capable of transporting 16mm, 8mm and 35mm gauge film material.
 This is a possibility to consider, though it would introduce new design challenges.

 First would be the need to create new lamps and gates for each format.
-Next would be the question of speed and the resulting exposure.
-Could the drive motor be slowed or speed up to allow for these formats to print properly?
+The take-ups would have to have their spindles extended to support 35mm cores and the idle rollers would have to be enlarged for the same Next would be the question of speed and the resulting exposure.
+Could the drive motor be slowed or sped up to allow for these formats to print properly?

 There is also the question of need: is it necessary to create an 8mm gauge printer at all?
+8mm gauge print stock is rare if non-existent though there is, in theory, the capability to slit and re-perforate the stock as is done for the Double 8 and Super 8 formats.
+Making the printer capable of printing the gauge could, however, enable more work in this area and motivate filmmakers to seek out print stocks or suitable processes for these projection formats.